irontec/ivozprovider/doc/sphinx/administration_portal/client/retail/retail_accounts.rst

 .. warning:: All retail accounts within a retail client will have the transcoding capabilities configured at client level.

+.. tip:: On retail account edit screen **id** field shows internal identification number assigned to the retail account.
+         This id is transported to *Endpoint Id* field in *Billable Calls* section for CSV export.

 Voicemail settings
 ==================